-Castlewellan Forest Park caters for many outdoor activities including walking, caravanning and camping, walking, cycling, orienteering, horse riding, fishing on the lake (rod licence and fishing permit required) and canoeing.
+Castlewellan Forest Park caters for many outdoor activities including caravanning and camping, walking, cycling, orienteering, horse riding, fishing on the lake (rod licence and fishing permit required) and canoeing.

 Camping and caravanning

-The main stay site offers extensive facilities on tarmac and grass pitches for caravaning or camping.
+The main stay site offers extensive facilities on tarmac and grass pitches for caravanning or camping.
 There are toilets and showers (some of which are wheelchair accessible), fresh water, a chemical toilet disposal point and electricity hook-up for caravans.

 Charges and bookings